pmeletis/panoptic_parts/docs/source/introduction.md

 # Introduction

-This repository contains code and tools for reading, processing, and visualizing Panoptic Parts datasets.
-Moreover, it contains code for reproducing CVPR 2021 paper results.
+This repository contains code and tools for reading, processing, evaluating on, and visualizing Panoptic Parts datasets.
+Moreover, it contains code for reproducing our CVPR 2021 paper results.

 ## Datasets